 Whether school is back in session, the kids are doing virtual classes, or you’ve made the leap to homeschool, this fall semester looks different for many of us.
 We thought we’d share some ways both visitors and locals can get some reading, writing and ‘rithmetic – in many cases, from the comfort of your home classroom!
 This blog topic may seem a little out of the norm for us, but aren’t we all operating a little out of the norm these days?
 As a mom, lover of travel and lifetime learner, I found a way to combine my passions in a way that might shed a new light on reasons to Visit Knoxville…even from your laptop!

-Knoxville has this topic covered in spades (read this to see why Knoxville is America concentrated in one spot).
+Knoxville has this topic covered in spades (learn more on why Knoxville is America concentrated in one spot).
 From the time of the Cherokee, to the 1982 World’s Fair, you’ll find everything that happened in this region at the East Tennessee History Center.
 The third floor also has an extensive research library and they offer genealogy workshops.
 A few topics you can cover in the museum include:

 - Early exploration and interactions with the Cherokee (Learn about Sequoyah and his alphabet)

-- Pioneer life and settling pas the Appalachians (see Davy Crockett’s rifle “Betsy”)
+- Pioneer life and settling past the Appalachians (see Davy Crockett’s rifle “Betsy”)

 - Civil War (take a driving tour to get even more out of this topic, or visit the Farragut Museum)